scottfalconer/self-learning-skills/README.md

   * `recommendations.jsonl`: Improvements for the next run.
   * `backports.jsonl`: A log of knowledge "graduated" to code.
   * `INDEX.md`: Human-readable dashboard (safe to delete/rebuild).

 ---

+## 🏷 Scoping: `project` vs `portable`

+Each Aha Card and Recommendation can include a `scope` field.
+This answers:

+> “Does this read like a reusable developer tip/trick, or does it require this repo’s context?”

+- `project`: specific to the current repo/run (default if omitted)
+- `portable`: generally reusable; a good candidate for backporting into a skill or docs

+Important: `scope` is about **content**.
+Store location (project-local vs global) and the promote/backport lifecycle are covered in `references/PORTABILITY.md`.

+Practical workflows:

+- Record something reusable by setting `"scope": "portable"` in your `record` payload (see `references/FORMAT.md`).
+- Review only portable items: `python3 <SKILL_DIR>/scripts/self_learning.py review --scope portable --days 30`
+- Reclassify an existing recommendation: `python3 <SKILL_DIR>/scripts/self_learning.py rec-status --id rec_... --status proposed --scope portable --note "..."`.

+Portable-writing checklist (avoid leaking full project context):

+- Replace repo/environment-specific values with placeholders (`<repo-root>`, `<ENV>`, `<SERVICE>`, `<PROJECT_KEY>`).
+- Prefer shapes/templates/invariants over raw payload dumps.
+- Avoid absolute paths in steps/evidence (they will be wrong after backporting).

+Tip: use `shareable: true` only for content that’s safe to persist and potentially backport; never store secrets or sensitive payloads.

+---